-Each woman’s experience of the menopause is unique.
+Each woman’s experience of menopause is unique.
 Nonetheless, approximately 50% of all menopausal women will experience a decline in the quality and duration of their sleep.
-Worryingly, between 5 and 10% of women will experience chronic insomnia throughout the menopause.
+Worryingly, between 5 and 10% of women will experience chronic insomnia throughout menopause.

-During the menopause, insomnia is often caused by hormonal changes within the body.
+During menopause, insomnia is often caused by hormonal changes within the body.
 Night sweats, body pain, low mood, nocturia (needing to urinate often) and irritability can all cause sleep to become uncomfortable.
 Having two or more of these complaints puts women at an increased risk of developing chronic insomnia.

 Furthermore, the stress caused by sleep disturbances is a tiring experience for the body and mind.
 As such, many women find themselves in a vicious circle of fatigue.
 What starts as a physiological response to a hormone change can quickly turn into a lengthy bout of insomnia.
 Thankfully, menopausal sleep deprivation can be alleviated – and even eradicated, in many cases.

 Women going through menopause can choose to tackle insomnia directly or indirectly.
 Insomnia can be treated directly by focusing on alleviating the immediate presentation of symptoms.
 Alternatively, insomnia can be treated indirectly by managing and/or correcting the hormone imbalances that cause sleep disturbances.